 We will soon be moving to a new DNA analysis technology that will allow us to test for a number of genetic variations which may be linked to gluten intolerance.
 If you are concerned about gluten intolerance or coeliac disease, it is recommended that you see your doctor.
 A blood test can help clarify whether it is gluten that you should be avoiding.

 Collecting your DNA sample is safe, simple and non-invasive – it merely involves collecting about a tablespoonful of saliva in a tube.
 As long as you are sufficiently healthy to provide a saliva sample, you will be able to do the test.

 Your DNA sequence is fixed throughout life, so your DNA results will not be affected by pregnancy or illness.

 No - we only analyze gene variants related to diet, workout and fitness outcomes.

 While some of these gene variants may happen to overlap with ancestry-related genes, we are unable to inform you of your ancestry or ethnic background from your FitnessGenes DNA results.

 If you have already had your ancestry analyzed by 23andMe or AncestryDNA, we will soon be able to use your raw DNA data to generate your FitnessGenes DNA results and tailored workout and nutrition plans.
-We expect to have this facility ready by August 2018.
+Please select the relevant option from the Store section of fitnessgenes.com.